johnboronkas/photosynthesis/README.md

 `Help` shows a list of available commands and their descriptions.
 Illegal moves have no effect on your turn.

+## bots todo list

+- [ ] bots can be added to the game via the AddPlayer command
+  - [ ] add argument to AddPlayer that accepts a name and load that bot if it exists, use that player's name alongside the player's color (ie, barabbas/Blue)
+    - players should have a 'make move' function and a 'is bot' function
+    - human players may have a name if it doesn't conflict with a bot's name
+- [ ] each bot is put into a cs file named whatever their name is (ie, bots/barabbas.cs)
+  - this cs file is the entrypoint for each bot (using cs events)
+- [ ] during the game, if the current player is a bot, then use the 'make move' (else use the cli intrepreter)
+- [ ] during the game, if the current player is a bot, set a timer to ensure their move is under the configurable time limit, pass if it elapses
+  - remember that they can send a move list without a pass at the end, get a response, then keep moving
+  - put in GameState so bots have access to it and the current move timer
+- [ ] provide method to get access to a directory for the bot to store temp files (ie, botdirs/barabbas/)
+  - [ ] create the directory when the bot is added to the game
+  - [ ] clear the directory at the end of the game
+  - [ ] add command that clears all bot temp directories

 ## todo

 - [X] make game configuation command